random-robbie/Pi-Train-Ticker/README.md

 ```
 change the WKI to your station code and then once you have done this ensure you set the spreadsheet to public and capture the download link.

-open main.py and find

-Download the CSV file from Google Docs
 ```
 def downloaddue():
 ```